Sokcho: Food

-Sockho's traditional market is full of things to see, buy, and eat.
-Formed in 1953 as the Sokcho Tourist & Fishery Market, it was included on the Korea Tourism Organization's list of “Best Traditional Markets for Foreign Tourists” last year.
-With fresh fish caught off the coast in the Sea of Japan to dried fish and various vegetables, one can have fun just looking around and watching the fishmongers bargaining with local market goers.
+Sokcho's traditional market, established in 1953 as the Sokcho Tourist & Fishery Market, offers a variety of items for sale, including fresh fish, dried fish, and various vegetables.
+It was recently included in the Korea Tourism Organization's list of "Best Traditional Markets for Foreign Tourists".
+The market is notable for its vibrant atmosphere, where visitors can observe fishmongers bargaining with local shoppers.

 Sokcho is known for Hoe, which is a raw fish.
 The coastal waters provide good fishing grounds for Ojingeo, Myeongtae, Gwangeo and Godeungeo.

-Sundubu can be found in the streets of the tofu towns such as Sinheung Sundubu and Haksapyeong Sundubu - it is made from Seoraksan and Sea of Japan water.
+Sundubu can be found in the streets of the tofu towns such as Sinheung Sundubu and Haksapyeong Sundubu — it is made from Seoraksan and water from the Sea of Japan.

 Sokcho offers a unique twist to Sundae (not the eponymous dessert) by using Ojingeo instead of pork intestines.
 The Ojingeo-sundae consists of squid stir-fry, made with noodles and blood sausage, with carrots, onions, seaweed and spices mixed together, covered with thin fried egg yolk.